kapouer/express-dom-pdf/README.md

 Uses webkitgtk addon to render html pages to pdf, and optionally uses ghostscript's 'gs' executable to compress or convert the pdf.

-New in version 0.4: pdf/x and ICC profiles support
+New in version 0.4:
+- pdf/x and ICC profiles support
+- filename query parameter support

 Install